lzheng21/lzheng.github.io/_pages/about.md

 * My research interests lie in data mining and recommender systems.
 I am mostly focused on developing deep learning models for recommender systems.

+# News
+* I started an internship at Pinterest Research Lab!
+* My paper titled as "Spectral Collaborative Filtering" was accepted by RecSys2018!